20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 [^exampletetrad]:  See [Catalogue of Spacetimes](https://www2.mpia-hd.mpg.de/homes/tmueller/pdfs/catalogue_2014-05-21.pdf) 1.4.21 for the direct example for diagonal metrics.
 In general, you can calculate this tetrad via gram schmidt orthonormalisation

 [^notethat]: Do note that while it is true that the natural tetrad doesn't inherently have any special meaning, it is common for the metrics to be constructed such that the natural tetrad *does* have special meaning, and the coordinate system often describes a particular kind of observer.
-In schwarzschild, this tetrad defines a stationary observer, as the metric was made to do this in these coordinates
+In schwarzschild, this tetrad defines a stationary observer, as the metric was made to do this in these coordinates.
+This is also why you cannot cross the event horizon in schwarzschild coordinates - no stationary observer can exist within a black hole

 # The complete procedure